Environmental Information Regulations

 - cost-benefit and other economic analyses and assumptions used within the framework of environmental measures and activities

-Requests for environmental information are exempt from FOI and will be dealt with under the Environmental Information Regulations 2004.
+Requests for environmental information are exempt from Freedom of Information and will instead be dealt with under the Environmental Information Regulations 2004.

 How do I make a request?